jonocodes/whyfi/slides.md

 &nbsp;

-* Total stock market index has 3000+ US companies.
+* Total stock market index has 3,000+ US companies.

 * But if you want more diversification there are index funds for developing countries, developed non-US countries, specific sectors...

-* Or bonds, gold, real estate, etc. (see risk vs reward)
+* Or bonds, gold, real estate, etc. (see risk vs. reward)

 ---